How to Find Free Wi-Fi Hotspots Anywhere

 • Restaurants: Even upscale restaurants sometimes offer free public Wi-Fi as a courtesy.
 People who travel for work need to eat, too, and a restaurant that offers free Wi-Fi may get more business than one that does not.

-• Malls: These locations may be fewer now due to less traffic in many malls, but some still offer free public Wi-Fi.
+• Malls: Although these locations may be fewer in number due to reduced traffic in many malls, some still offer free public Wi-Fi.

-• Public transportation: Depending on your location, you may commute daily and spend a lot of time on a bus or a train.
-Sometimes public transportation has wireless networks available.
+• Public transportation: Depending on your location, you may commute daily and spend a lot of time on a bus or train.
+Sometimes, public transportation offers wireless networks.

 You can use a portable Wi-Fi hotspot app to help you find free internet access.
-You can also use it to connect more than one device at a time.
+You can also use it to connect multiple devices simultaneously.
 These apps will help you find free public Wi-Fi anywhere you go.
-Some stand out more than others because of their features.
+Some stand out more than others due to their distinctive features.

 • Wi-Fi Map is one of the largest global hotspot databases available.
 This app is great for traveling because it gives automatic alerts regarding the nearest hotspots and includes their passwords when available.

-• Instabridge has millions of members who share Wi-Fi information for free public hotspots around the world.
+• Instabridge has millions of members who share Wi-Fi information for free, allowing public hotspots around the world to be discovered.
 It boasts over 10 million hotspot passwords, and the number continues to grow.
-One of the features that set Instabridge apart is that it gives you the Wi-Fi login credentials of other members who want to help you by giving you access to their hotspot.
+One of the features that sets Instabridge apart is that it provides you with the Wi-Fi login credentials of other members who are willing to share their hotspot with you, allowing you access to their network.

-• Free WiFi Connect also finds free Wi-Fi near you.
+• Free WiFi Connect also helps you find free Wi-Fi near you.
 You can also block any Wi-Fi networks you don’t automatically want to be connected to.
-It has over 10 million downloads in the Google Play store and a 4.1 out of 5 average rating.
+It has over 10 million downloads on the Google Play Store.

 Be sure to only download iOS and Android apps from reputable sites such as the Apple App Store and the Google Play Store.

 You can use your cell phone as a mobile hotspot.
-Setting your phone up to be a hotspot is simple, but the process may vary depending on your mobile device.
+Setting up your phone as a hotspot is simple, but the process may vary depending on your mobile device.
+Remember that using your phone as a mobile hotspot may use your mobile data.

 If you have an Android device, set up your mobile hotspot with these steps: